LambdaLabs/docsy-lambda-docs/content/en/cloud/remote-mount-persistent-storage.md

 - storage
 ---

-Lambda GPU Cloud currently does not support remote mounting of persistent storage.
+Lambda GPU Cloud currently doesn't support remote mounting of persistent storage.

 You can find more information on creating and managing persistent storage in Lambda GPU cloud [here]({{< relref "cloud-dashboard/#create-and-manage-persistent-storage-file-systems" >}})